 (2) By law enforcement agencies for law enforcement purposes.

-(3) By the company to make LPR data available to customers and law enforcement agencies for the purposes above, and to provide market research information to customers based on aggregated LPR data.
+(3) By the company to make LPR data available to customers and law enforcement agencies (LEAs) for the purposes above, and to provide market research information to customers based on aggregated LPR data.

 Examples of permitted users and uses of the system and data include: